WincAcademy/local_api/README.md

 If you want to start over:

-- stop the app
+- stop the app by pressing `Control/Ctrl + C` in the terminal where you ran `npm start`
-- delete the files in `db/`
+- delete the files in `database/`
-- restart the app
+- start the app